 Actually, let's just say that a lot of the SCP Foundation's activities are this and save ourselves some time.

-In an episode of The Venture Brothers, Doctor Venture's family is trapped one by one inside his latest invention, a simulator known as the "joy can" that grants the user's fondest desires.
+In an episode of The Venture Bros., Doctor Venture's family is trapped one by one inside his latest invention, a simulator known as the "joy can" that grants the user's fondest desires.
 One of its vital components was the heart of an orphan.
 Doctor Orpheus's disgusted response became the new Trope Namer.

 Starscream's clone technology of Transformers Animated involves the use of protoforms, which can be described as fetal or pre-natal Cybertronians.